SagarBawanthade/Django-Realtime-code-editor/README.md

 **Note**: This project is currently in development.
 The repository contains a basic Django setup with the following structure:
 - Django project configuration ✅
 - Basic app structure ✅
-- Real-time code editor UI ⚠️ (Not implemented yet)
+- Real-time code editor UI ✅
-- WebSocket functionality ⚠️ (Not implemented yet)
+- WebSocket functionality ✅
-- Collaborative features ⚠️ (Not implemented yet)
+- Collaborative features ✅

 The actual real-time code editor features described in this README are still under development.